notrewd/umlfri2/README.md

 Warnings reported by the importer (for example syntax errors in individual files) are displayed after the import finishes so you can fix the sources and run the import again if necessary.

+# Error handling on macOS

+There might be a case where the application errors out due to DS_Store files.
+In this case type the following in the terminal:
+`find . -name ".DS_Store" -delete`